ottaviohartman/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 In the case of an error with the `deposit()` Activity, the Workflow will attempt to put the money back.

-In this Workflow, each Activity uses the same options, but you could specify different options for each Activity.
+In this Workflow, each Activity uses the same Retry Policy options, but you could specify different options for each Activity.

 :::caution This is a simplified example.